Executive Coaching: When Your Values Shift

 When our own behaviors are incongruent with what we claim to value, many of us have a physical reaction: a twinge, cringe, or moment when our body says, “no!”

 But just as common, we learn to ignore these uncomfortable feelings.
 Eventually, we stop paying attention.
-We become mistaken about our own identity, unaware of the shift in our values.
+We become mistaken about our identity, unaware of the shift in our values.

 This can manifest in a mid-career crisis.
 Our careers are progressing satisfactorily, and one day we wonder, “How did I end up here?”